haichao67/GD-YOLOv8/README.md

 ## Ablation Experiments
 For the ablation experiments described in the paper, the model weights files are located in the [./weight/ablation](https://github.com/haichao67/GD-YOLOv8/tree/main/weight/ablation) folder.

+## Copyright Notice
+Many utility codes of our project are based on the codes from the [ultralytics](https://github.com/ultralytics/ultralytics) and [Gold-YOLO](https://github.com/huawei-noah/Efficient-Computing/tree/master/Detection/Gold-YOLO) repositories.